JainamShah-08/kam/docs/commands/kam_describe.md

 ### Options

 ```
-      --application-name string   Provide a name of application
+      --application-folder string   Provode the path to the application
   -h, --help                        help for describe
-      --output string             Path to write GitOps resources (default "./")
 ```

 ### SEE ALSO